vfarcic/devops24/manuscript/06-jenkins-setup.md

 ![Figure 6-TODO: Jenkins Google credentials screen](images/ch06/jenkins-google-credentials.png)

-We're back in the *Google Compute Engine* screen and we'll need to select the newly created credential.
+We're back in the *Google Compute Engine* screen and we need to select the newly created credential before we proceed.

 Next, we'll add a definition of VMs we'd like to create through Jenkins.

 Please click the *Add* button next to *Instance Configurations*, type *docker* as the *Name Prefix*, and type *Docker build instances* as the *Description*.
 Write *1* as the *Node Retention Time* and type *docker ubuntu linux* as the *Labels*.
+The retention time defines the period Jenkins will wait until destroying the VM.
+If, in our case, no other build needs that VM, it'll be destroyed after one minute.
+In "real" Jenkins, we'd need to think carefully what to use as retention.
+If the value is too low, we'll save on costs but builds execution will be longer since they'll need to wait until a new VM is created.
+On the other hand, if the value is too high, the same VM will be reused more often but we'll be paying for compute time we don't use if there are no pending builds.
+For the purpose of our experiments, one minute should do.

 If you're running your cluster in *us-east-1*, please select it as the *Region*.
-Otherwise, switch to whichever region your cluster is running in.
-Similarly, select one of the zones that match your region.
+Otherwise, switch to whichever region your cluster is running in and, more importantly, the region where the image was created.
+Similarly, select the appropriate zone.
 If you're following the exact steps, it should be *us-east1-b*.
-The important part is that the zone must be the same as the one where we build the image.
+The important part is that the zone must be the same as the one where we built the image.

 We're almost done with *Google Compute Engine* Jenkins' configuration.

-Select *n1-standard-2* as the *Machine Type*, and *default* as both the *Network* and the *Subnetwork*.
+Select *n1-standard-2* as the *Machine Type*, and select *default* as both the *Network* and the *Subnetwork*.

 The *Image project* should be set to the same value as the one we stored in the environment variable `G_PROJECT`.